stone-payments/pos-mamba-sdk/packages/components/Keyboard/README.md

   maxLength?: any;

   /**
-   * If input is readOnly(or static `div` element as input), keyboard will disable cursor event handlers since it won't be necessary.
+   * If input is readonly(or static `div` element as input), keyboard will disable cursor event handlers since it won't be necessary.
    *
-   * This property do not change or include <input> readOnly attribute */ readOnly?: boolean;
+   * This property do not change or include <input> readonly attribute */ readonly?: boolean;

   /**
    * A prop to ensure characters are always be added/removed at the end of the string.